Van Life: How much does it cost to explore New Zealand?

 Freedom camping at Papamoa Beach, New Zealand

 We believe van life is a reasonably affordable way to explore New Zealand.
-That said, everyone has different priorities and lives differently, making budgeting a highly personal thing.
+Everyone has different priorities and lives, making budgeting highly personal.
 Our numbers here reflect who we are.
-We are not pensioners, and we want to continue our lifestyle for as long as possible.
+We are not pensioners and want to continue our lifestyle for as long as possible.
 Which means we may live more frugally than many.

 Where We Travelled

-We purchased our campervan in early November 2017 and made some improvements to it before hitting the road in January 2018.
+We purchased our campervan in early November 2017 and made some improvements before hitting the road in January 2018.
 As you can see below, we’ve covered almost all corners of the country:

 new zealand map where we travelled